 From 2007-2013, she was appointed a Distinguished Professor of Leadership in a Globalized World, Sciences Po, Paris, where she taught Masters’ courses in international management and leadership.

-Dr. Leautier comes with extensive experience in the private sector and has worked as Managing Partner of The Fezembat Group from 2007-2009, a company that provided risk management and support advisory services for top leadership of companies investing in mining, infrastructure and energy in developing and emerging markets.
+Dr Leautier comes with extensive experience in the private sector and has worked as Managing Partner of The Fezembat Group from 2007-2009, a company that provided risk management and support advisory services for the top leadership of companies investing in mining, infrastructure and energy in developing and emerging markets.

-She is fluent in English and French, with advanced level in Spanish and some spoken Arabic.
+She is fluent in English and French, with an advanced level in Spanish and some spoken Arabic.

 Léautier’s work with a recent project in Ghana earned her the nickname “Nkosuohemaa”, which means “queen of development” in the Ahanta language.
 The Agona people of central Ghana gave her this name during an Enstoolment ceremony, in recognition of her contribution to the development of Africa and her vision for the future of the girl child.
 The goal of the project was to remove the obstacles and barriers to entry preventing these young women from receiving the good education they deserved.